Mental Health for America: An In-Depth Analysis

 Racial and Ethnic Minorities: Racial and ethnic minorities, such as African Americans, Hispanics, and Native Americans, have disparities in mental health.
 These groups commonly experience a lack of access to culturally competent care and economic disadvantages, among other system failures.

-: These communities are typically void of mental health services and professionals, creating a struggle in accessing the services in comparison to the urban areas.
+Rural vs. Urban Areas: These communities are typically void of mental health services and professionals, creating a struggle in accessing the services in comparison to the urban areas.

-hallnges of Mental Health for America
+Cehallnges of Mental Health for America

 Access to Mental Health Care